GenericMappingTools/gmt/doc/rst/source/GMT_Docs.rst

 	Compute the flexural response to a 3-D (grid) load, using a variety or rheological models (elastic, viscoelastic, firmoviscous).

-In addition, here are two established programs that have been given more suitable names:
+In addition, here are two established modules that have been given more suitable names:

 :doc:`grdconvert`
     Converts between different grid formats.